 3. Varenicline (Chantix®), a smoking cessation medication, was evaluated in 200 alcohol-dependent individuals.
 Varenicline significantly reduced alcohol consumption and craving, making it a potentially viable option for the treatment of alcohol dependence (3).

 4. ABT-436, a novel arginine vasopressin (AVP) type 1B receptor (V1B) antagonist developed by the pharmaceutical company, AbbVie, was evaluated in 148 alcohol dependent individuals.
-Recruitment was completed in 2015, and a publication is forthcoming.
+ABT-436 significantly increased the percentage of days abstinent compared to placebo (4).

 NCIG encourages proposals from pharmaceutical companies with promising compounds for the treatment of alcohol use disorder.
 The pharmaceutical industry’s response to the NCIG program has been positive.
 Numerous major pharmaceutical companies have contacted NIAAA with potential compounds for testing via the NCIG program, including AbbVie, with whom NCIG is currently conducting a clinical trial on a new molecular entity.
 The continued review of data from already conducted NCIG trials provides an opportunity to enhance and improve the methodology for conducting these trials as efficiently and productively as possible.
 Data from NCIG trials gives additional insights about evaluating future studies that will hopefully improve the evidence base for treating patients with alcohol use disorders.
 In addition, as more drugs with different neural targets are tested, further insights will be gained into the mechanisms underlying the development and maintenance of alcohol use disorders.

 NIAAA’s objective for NCIG has been to make more drugs available to physicians to treat alcohol use disorders.
 Through NCIG, NIAAA seeks to encourage pharmaceutical companies to consider testing compounds for treating alcohol dependence at an early stage of the development.

 The NCIG team is composed NIAAA staff from the Medications Development Branch (MDB) within the Division of Treatment and Recovery (DTR) and the Office of the Director:

 Raye Z. Litten, Ph.D.
 (Project Officer)